Community & voluntary controlled schools

 Looked after children, previously looked after children and children who come under the Fair Access Protocol will take precedence over those on the waiting list.

 If a child is refused a place at a preferred school, they will have the right of appeal for that school.
 Parents must give their grounds of appeal in writing and will be given at least 20 school days to submit these to the local authority.
-Further information can be found on the School Appeals page
+Further information can be found on the school appeals pages.

 Admission out of normal age group

-Parents may seek a place for their child outside of their normal age group, for example if the child is gifted and talented or has experienced problems such as ill health.
-These requests should be made to the school admissions team in writing giving reasons for the request.
+Parents may seek a place for their child (at any age) outside of their normal age group, for example if the child is gifted and talented or has experienced problems such as ill health.
+All such requests should be made to the school admissions team in writing (please email: admissions@bolton.gov.uk) giving reasons for the request.
+In all instances, the request should be made at the time of application.
+For children moving from primary to secondary school, this should be done at the time the child would usually be expected to apply for a secondary place based on their date of birth.

 Where a child remains unplaced and is unable to secure a school place through the in-year admissions process, the child will be referred into Bolton’s fair access process.
 This may take up to an additional 20 school days to finalise your child’s place.